 Not only will you cut back on money, but you’ll also save precious time in the morning!
 It can be as simple as a bowl of cereal and fruit, and you don’t have worry about long lines or snagging a table at the food court downstairs.
 You can get some extra sleep or an earlier start to your day at the parks.
 To cut down on even more time, eat in shifts.
 The tadpoles can munch on breakfast while you shower and get dressed, then switch off.

 In order to beat the heat at Disney World, you’ll need to drink lots of water so you can stay hydrated.
 You can save a LOT of money by bringing your own refillable water bottles.
 A regular-sized bottled water costs about $3.50.
 For a family of four, that you would set you back $14 if everyone got their own bottled water — and that’s not nearly enough water for one day.
-There are drinking fountains throughout the parks where you can refill your water bottle.
+There are water refill stations throughout the park so you can easily stay hydrated at Disney World.

 Instead of ordering a soda with your meal, opt for water.
 If you ask for “a cup of water” (as opposed to bottled water) at any quick-service restaurant, you’ll get it for free.
 We’ve even seen a large container of water already set up with cups by the pick-up window at some food counters.
 The same goes for table-service restaurants.

-The price you see on the menus at quick-service restaurants is typically factoring in a meal combo that includes the entree, a drink and a side.
+The price you see on the menus at quick-service restaurants is typically factoring in a meal combo that includes the entree and a side (unless otherwise stated).
 You can save a few bucks if you skip the side and tell the cashier that you only want the entree and a (free) cup of water.
 If you get hungry later on, just eat one of the snacks that you packed!

 Portion sizes can actually be quite generous that there’s enough food for two.
 It's easy to split an entree and a side at quick-service restaurants.
-At Cosmic Ray's in Magic Kingdom, the 1/2 Rotisserie Chicken dinner specialty meal is served with macaroni and cheese and green beans for $15.
+At Flame Tree Barbecue, the 1/2 Chicken entree meal is served with signature baked beans and coleslaw for about $14.
 It's plenty of food that a pair can share!
 Splitting a couple of appetizers can also be the way to go if you're ordering at a table-service restaurant.

 Character dining experiences can be pricey, but if it’s a must-do on your Disney bucket list, choose breakfast over lunch or dinner.
-Similar to table-service and buffet-style restaurants, dinner is generally the most expensive option and breakfast is the cheapest.
+Dinner is generally the most expensive option and breakfast is the cheapest.
 If you’re already planning on eating at Disney World on a budget, then just think of it this way: the money you saved instead of eating out for every meal can be used to splurge on a character dining experience.
 If you fill up, then you won’t need a huge lunch.

 This option really only works best if you have access to a car (or perhaps if you’re staying at an off-site hotel that’s within walking distance to other restaurants).
 You can pretty much find anything from fast food to chain restaurants, such as McDonald’s or Outback Steakhouse, just a short drive away.
 But if you need Uber or a taxi to get away, it’s not worth spending the extra transportation costs.